 If you are running a campaign with the objective of driving traffic off Facebook, we recommend paying close attention to the number of Website Clicks and the number of Conversions.
 These are the best indicators for finding out how well your campaign is performing.
 Keep in mind that you need to have conversion pixels installed on your website to be able to track conversions.

-What is more, Komfo Ads also provides you with ROI metrics for your campaigns.
-This metric is calculated based on the value of your conversions in connection to your spend.
-If you want to find out how much you can afford to spend per checkout in your web shop, this metric is absolutely crucial.
+Additionally, Komfo Ads is providing you with two KPI's for ROI for your campaigns.
+The ROI metric is calculating your ROI by Total conversion value, which includes both “add to cart”, “purchase”, “complete registration” etc. The other metric - “Purchase ROI” - focuses only on your sales.
+If you want to find out how much you can afford to spend per checkout in your web shop, these metrics are absolutely crucial.

 If your goal is to reach as many people as possible, it is important to look at the number of Impressions in your campaigns.
 Are you reaching as many people as expected?
 Or maybe even too many?
 To make sure that you are not overexposing your audience to your content, it is important to look at the Frequency, which displays the average number of impressions per user.
 If this number is too high, you may need to consider widening your audience.